probins/map-make/usage.md

 - click on the menu toggle in the map to hide the menu; click again to redisplay
 - click on `Layers` again to hide this part of the menu, and then click on `Components`
 - click on, for example, `Cursor position` to display the coordinates of the cursor on the current display (this is not useful on touch-screen devices; hide the menu so this displays properly); or on `Go to` to enter a particular coordinate to zoom to
 - now add a vector file by going back to the `Layers` sections and entering the details.
-There are examples in [`map-make-samples`](https://github.com/probins/map-make-samples), for example `https://github.jspm.io/probins/map-make-samples/data/barcelona.geojson` (`Name/Identifier` is simply what is used in the layerswitcher)
+You can enter either a URL to load from an external server (must be CORS-enabled), or specify a file on your local disk.
+If you want to load a file from an external server which is not CORS-enabled (does not allow loading from a different domain), fetch the file in your browser directly, save it to your local disk, and then load from there. `Name/Identifier` is simply the name used in the layerswitcher.
 - you can now hide/redisplay this vector file by clicking the appropriate box in the layerswitcher.

 #### Saving and reusing a mapDef